Tough c interview questions

 Output: 10

-3. If you will not use extern keyword with global variables then compiler will automatically initialize with default value to extern variable.
+1. 3.
+If you do not use the extern keyword with global variables, the compiler will automatically initialize the extern variable with its default value.

-4. Default initial value of extern integral type variable is zero otherwise null.
-For example:
+2. 4.
+The default initial value of an extern integral type variable is zero, or null for other types.

 #include <stdio.h>